 - Antz does this with, well, ants, both in worker and soldier roles.
 It's one step better than the Insect Gender Bender, at least.

-- Avatar The Last Airbender The Fire Nation's armies have men and women fight alongside each other, and even their prisons are unisex.
+- Avatar: The Last Airbender The Fire Nation's armies have men and women fight alongside each other, and even their prisons are unisex.
 Despite being the primary antagonists, they are unique in this respect.
 The Earth Kingdom army has few if any women (nothing is specifically stated, but none of the shots of their armies seem to involve women fighting).
-And the Northern Water Tribe explicitly forbids women from fighting, much to Katara's annoyance.
+The Northern Water Tribe explicitly forbids women from fighting, much to Katara's annoyance.
+And, before the Air Nomad Genocide, the air temples were also segregated (Eastern and Western for females, Northern and Southern for males).

-- Several European monarchies (IIRC, Sweden and Belgium) now allow the firstborn to inherit regardless of gender, and others are considering the change.
+- Several European monarchies (i.e., Sweden and Belgium) now allow the firstborn to inherit regardless of gender, and others are considering the change.

 - Japan seriously considered the change when the Crown Prince's daughter appeared likely to be his only child.
 Then his brother had a son, and the discussion ended.